MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iamcameracontrol-getrange.md

 ### -param pCapsFlags [out]

-Receives a member of the [CameraControlFlags](/windows/desktop/api/strmif/ne-strmif-cameracontrolflags) enumeration, indicating whether the property is controlled automatically or manually.
+Receives one or more members of the [CameraControlFlags](/windows/desktop/api/strmif/ne-strmif-cameracontrolflags) enumeration, indicating whether the property is controlled automatically, manually, or both.

 ## -returns